-- Take advantage of marketplace fulfilment services like Fulfillment by Amazon (FBA) or Walmart Fulfilment Services.
+- Take advantage of marketplace fulfillment services like Fulfillment by Amazon (FBA) or Walmart Fulfillment Services.

-- PRO TIP: Optimise fulfilment location logistics with automation.
+- PRO TIP: Optimize fulfillment location logistics with automation.
 Automate your order routing so orders are instantly sent to the best warehouse for that shipment based on destinations, delivery fees, product availability, etc.

 Overall, e-commerce marketplace integrations can be a valuable tool for vendors who want to expand their reach and improve their operations.
 By connecting their systems to the marketplace’s platform, they can access a larger customer base and streamline their sales processes, which can help them to grow their business and compete more effectively in the online marketplace.